 Here’s how to get started with GitHub Actions:

-Follow these tutorials and you’ll learn GitHub Actions fast.
+Follow these tutorials to learn GitHub Actions fast.

 Developers should use the following GitHub Actions workflow example to publish artifacts so they become available for download on the GitHub Actions build summary page: